Costa Rica Bordering Countries: Nicaragua

 Costa Rica is one of nearly 200 countries illustrated on our Blue Ocean Laminated Map of the World.
 This map shows a combination of political and physical features.
 It includes country boundaries, major cities, major mountains in shaded relief, ocean depth in blue color gradient, along with many other features.
 This is a great map for students, schools, offices and anywhere that a nice map of the world is needed for education, display or decor.

-Costa Rica Natural Resources: Costa Rica's natural resources include hydropower.
+Costa Rica's natural resources include hydropower.

-Costa Rica Natural Hazards: Costa Rica has active volcanoes, and occasional earthquakes.
-Other natural hazards for this country include: hurricanes along the Atlantic coast; frequent flooding of the lowlands at the onset of the rainy season; landslides.
+Costa Rica has active volcanoes and occasional earthquakes.
+Other natural hazards for this country include hurricanes along the Atlantic coast, frequent flooding of the lowlands at the onset of the rainy season, and landslides.

-Costa Rica Environmental Issues: The country of Costa Rica has numerous environmental issues.
-Some of these issues include changes in land use, and deforestation.
-This is largely due to the clearing of land for cattle ranching and agriculture.
+The country of Costa Rica has numerous environmental issues.
+Some of these issues include deforestation that is largely due to the clearing of land for cattle ranching and agriculture.
 As a result, there is soil erosion.
-Costa Rica has air pollution, and coastal marine pollution.
-There are concerns with both fisheries protection and solid waste management.
+Costa Rica also has problems with air pollution and coastal marine pollution.
+There are concerns with both the protection of fisheries and solid waste management as well.

 Copyright information: The images on this page were composed by Angela King and Brad Cole and are copyright by Geology.com © 2008.
 These images are not available for use beyond our websites.
 If you would like to share them with others please link to this page.
-The satellite image was produced using Landsat data from NASA and the map was produced using data licensed from and copyright by Map Resources © 2008.
+The satellite image was produced using Landsat data from NASA.